Traffic Ticket FAQ in Illinois

 Points range from 5 points to 50 points, and the number you get will depend on the violation―or number of violations―of which you're convicted.

-To get an idea, you can incur 20 points for failing to drive on the right side of the road, 20 points for failing to yield to the right-of-way at an intersection, and 50 points for speeding 25 mph or more over the posted speed limit.
+To get an idea, you can incur 25 points for failing to stop and exchange information after an accident that causes property damage, 20 points for failing to yield to the right-of-way at an intersection, and 50 points for speeding 25 MPH or more over the posted speed limit.

 Learn more about the IL point system.